Speins/meteor-angular-socially/manuals/templates/step2.md

 {{{diff_step 2.3}}}

-and let's add the `ng-strict-di` directive so that if case there is a minification problem, we will find in already in development and not only after minification in production:
+and let's add the `ng-strict-di` directive so that in case there is a minification problem, we will find it already in development and not only after minification in production:

 {{{diff_step 2.4}}}